Knoxville metropolitan area

 The Knoxville metropolitan area, commonly known as Greater Knoxville, is a metropolitan statistical area (MSA) centered on Knoxville, Tennessee, the third largest city in Tennessee and the largest city in East Tennessee.
 It is the third largest metropolitan area in Tennessee.
-In 2020, the Knoxville metro area (the MSA as defined by the United States Census Bureau) had a population of 879,773.
-The Knoxville–Morristown–Sevierville Combined Statistical Area (CSA) had a population of 1,156,861 according to the census bureau in 2020.
+In 2020, the Knoxville metro area (the MSA as defined by the United States Census Bureau) had a population of 903,300.
+The Knoxville–Morristown–Newport–Sevierville Combined Statistical Area (CSA) had a population of 1,156,861 according to the census bureau in 2020.

 Definitions

-As defined at the time of the 2010 United States Census, the Knoxville area was the third largest Metropolitan Statistical Area (MSA) in Tennessee.
+As defined at the time of the 2010 United States census, the Knoxville area was the third largest Metropolitan Statistical Area (MSA) in Tennessee.
 It retained that ranking in the 2020 United States census.

 For Census purposes, the Knoxville MSA was defined in 2013 to consist of the following nine Tennessee counties: